 Born on 31 March 1916 at Leongatha, Victoria, Michael was the youngest of five siblings of Jeremiah and Bridget (O'Leary) Bridgman.
 Before enlisting in the RAAF on 17 September 1940, he worked as an assistant linesman and a grocer's assistant.

 After final training in the UK, Michael was posted in June 1943 to 467 squadron, RAAF operating Avro Lancaster bombers from Bottesford and later Waddington.
 Having survived a full tour of operations, Michael and the other gunner in the crew, Clement Lacy, immediately volunteered for another tour and were posted to Coningsby to join 97 squadron, RAF as part of the Pathfinder Force.
 By mid-August 1944 Michael had completed his second tour.

 Flying Officer Michael Bridgman completed his war service as the recipient of the Distinguished Flying Cross, 1939-45 Star, Aircrew Europe Star, Italy Star, Defence Medal, Pathfinder Force Badge and Active Service Badge.

 His DFC Citation reads:

-Michael married Dorothy B. James in Nottinghamshire, UK, in 1946 and died in the same shire in August 1990
+Michael married Dorothy B. James in Nottinghamshire, UK, in 1946.
+He was an active member of the Newark Golf Club, Notts.
+He died in the same shire in August 1990